minimo6caracteres/tyron/README.md

 ---

 ## The purpose of Tyron
-**To give people the ownership of their data!**

-> Tyron derives from the Greek _turannos_ which means sovereign, and it's about giving data sovereignty to their users.
+The word Tyron derives from the Greek _turannos_ that means sovereign, and Tyron's purpose is **to give people sovereignty over their data**.

-Ownership of your data means exclusive rights and control over your data:
+Sovereignty of your data means exclusive rights and control over your data:
 - The right to prove your identity with a digital system that is not controlled by any single company or organization.
 A system that relies upon open source code and decentralized technologies like blockchain.

 - The right to have a digital identity that protects your privacy against unwanted data collectors and surveillance.